Danielle Brooks: Career

+2013–2019: Breakthrough

 After graduating from Juilliard, Brooks won roles in two theater productions: the Shakespeare Theatre Company's Servant of Two Masters, and Blacken the Bubble.
 She left both productions in 2013 to join the cast of the Netflix-produced television series Orange Is the New Black, a show about a women's prison, based on Piper Kerman's memoir of the same name.
 Brooks played as Tasha "Taystee" Jefferson.
 Her character originally was intended to be featured in the show for only two episodes, but was written into the rest of the first season and subsequent seasons.
+While starring in the show, Brooks still worked a second job due to a low salary.
+In an interview with The New Yorker she said that she was paid less on the final season than the lead child actors made that same year on Stranger Things.
 Taystee's onscreen best friend Poussey is played by Samira Wiley, with whom Brooks has been friends since they met while studying together at Juilliard.

 Brooks' performance on the show has been favorably reviewed by TV critics, with one writer calling her "the breakout actress of the show and one of the most refreshing and exciting new talents of 2013."
 Brooks was upgraded from a recurring cast member to a series regular for the show's second season.
-She competed against co-star Uzo Aduba in an episode of Spike's Lip Sync Battle that aired on June 28, 2017.
-Brooks won with performances of Ciara's "1, 2 Step" and Bon Jovi's "Livin' on a Prayer".
+For her performance, Brooks received three NAACP Image Awards nominations; one for Outstanding Supporting Actress in a Comedy Series in 2016, and two for Outstanding Actress in a Comedy Series.
+She also received the 2014 Young Hollywood Awards for Breakthrough and three Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.